rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 #### 7.2.1 DF program Subscription Request (confirm API)

-Consumers send a subscription confirmation for a selected DF program using order.type = "program_subscription".
-The example below demonstrates the subscription request structure.
+- Consumers send a subscription confirmation for a selected DF program using order.type = "program_subscription"
+- The example below demonstrates the subscription request structure
-This API call is required only when consumers need to subscribe to DF programs.
-BAPs that do not implement DF program subscription functionality MAY omit this API.
+- This API call is required only when consumers need to subscribe to DF programs
+- BAPs that do not implement DF program subscription functionality MAY omit this API

 ```json
 {